MPD: ABOUT US

 Our mission is to keep McKinney a safe place to live, work, and visit.
 To do this, we have:

 - Clerical, crime analysis, property / evidence management, and communications services.

 Patrol and investigative officers are typically the most visible, but we also provide specialized units to address specific crimes and community issues.
-These include Traffic Enforcement, School Resource Officers, Crime Awareness and Education, the K9 Unit, the Mounted Unit, SWAT and Negotiations, the Forensics Unit and the Community Services Unit.
-This unit partners with local agencies to assist homeless individuals and those with substance abuse and / or alcohol abuse problems.
+These include Neighborhood Police Officers, Traffic Enforcement, School Resource Officers, Crime Awareness and Education, K-9 , Mounted Unit, SWAT, Negotiations, Forensics, and the Community Services Unit, which partners with local agencies to assist homeless individuals and those with substance abuse and / or alcohol abuse problems.

 Your safety is the reason we're here